santiagoNieva/Exercises/VanHack/FindVariableAssignments/README.md

 # FIND VARIABLE ASSIGNMENTS

-This exercise consists on creating a script that will take as input python (3.8) code and detect any dangerous re-definitions of python's native functions.
+This exercise consists on creating a script that will take as input python (3.8) code and detect any dangerous re-definitions of python's builtins functions.

 I copy the tests that comes with the challenges and you can add more if you want to.